-- 1. To develop an operational kernel of a planning, scheduling, and plan repair tool consisting of a set of software functionalities for assistance in: - Initial specification of the AIV plan; - Generation of valid plans and schedules for the various AIV activities; - Interactive monitoring of the AIV plan execution; - Identification of immediate effects and plan repair of problems. - 2.
-To embed external interfaces that allow integration with alternative scheduling systems and project databases; - 3.
-To provide facilities that will allow individual projects to customize the kernel to suit its specific needs.
+- 1. to develop an operational kernel of a planning, scheduling and plan repair tool consisting of a set of software functionalities for assistance in - initial specification of the AIV plan - generation of valid plans and schedules for the various AIV activities - interactive monitoring of the AIV plan execution - identification of immediate effects and plan repair of problems - 2. to embed external interfaces which allow integration with alternative scheduling systems and project databases.